bozanomer/PageRankofBogaziciUniversityWebsite/README.txt

 Creating JSON output on spider.js...
 How many nodes?
 30
-Open force.html in a browser to view the visualization
+Open force.html in a browser to view the visualization(start open force.html in windows)

 You can view this data by opening the file force.html in your web browser.